What type of content do you primarily create?

 You can take inspiration from So Yummy's playful approach and visually stunning recipe presentations.

-13. Financial literacy & investing tutorials
+13. Financial literacy and investing tutorials

 If you've got a solid understanding of financial markets and are adept at using animation and screen recordings (or you're willing to hire an animator) to simplify complex financial concepts, you can be a personal (faceless) financial advisor.